laocainet/wordPressDOSPOC2/README.md

 # wordPressDOSPOC2
-exhausts DB connections on some shared hosting, running certain, vulnerable configurations of wordpress.
+exhausts DB connections, and causes various other server related issues, through repeatedly making "Get New Password" requests to the wordpress login script.
+Works on some shared hosting, running certain, vulnerable configurations of wordpress.

 usage: